Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 An integer to store the questions that the user has got correct.

 #### questions
-A dictionarry to store the questions and answers that make the game work.
+A dictionary to store the questions and answers that make the game work.

 ---